Zum Hauptinhalt springen

 Campus Use File

 The main purpose of the Campus Use File (CUF) is to enable students and lecturers at universities worldwide to use CILS4EU data in learning and teaching contexts.
 The full Scientific Use File (SUF) as well as a reduced version is available to senior researchers and graduate students after filing a request.
 However, we believe that the CILS4EU data are a valuable resource for teaching and learning for undergraduate students, too.
 For that reason, we created the CUF, which is available to all undergraduate and graduate students, provided they are supervised or taught by a senior researcher with an institutional affiliation.
 The CUF is provided free of charge.
-For information on how to get access to the CUF data, refer to the section Campus Use File here.
+More information on how to access the CUF data can be found here.

 All important documentation materials, including the codebook and a README file that should be consulted before using the data are freely available here.
 These materials contain detailed information about the content of the CUF data, the sampling and fieldwork procedures used during data collection and an overview of the differences between the CUF and SUF files.
 The most important differences between CUF and SUF are listed below so you can decide which version is best suited for you.

-2. The CUF consists of a subsample of the recruited panel list invited to the first, second, and third wave of the German CILS4EU sample.
-This subsample comprises 2,498 of the 5,013 adolescents who are part of the German CILS4EU sample.
+1. The CUF consists of a subsample of the recruited panel list invited to the first, second, and third wave of CILS4EU.
+This subsample comprises 7,990 of the 18,716 adolescents who were part of the CILS4EU sample across 607 classes in 360 schools in England, Germany, the Netherlands, and Sweden.